 Michigan’s Dragon at Hardy Dam will be a 47-mile non-motorized multiuse trail that will propel West Michigan into a premier adventure sports destination providing world-class mountain biking, hiking, running, and winter sports experiences.
 Building on our region’s reputation for exceptional outdoor recreational attractions, Michigan’s Dragon at Hardy Dam will be an international platform, drawing visitors from across Michigan and around the World.

-Michigan’s Dragon at Hardy Dam is a linear Newaygo County Park that is jointly managed by the Newaygo and Mecosta County Park Commissions as well as the West Michigan Mountian Biking Alliance.
-The first 13+ miles have been opened to the public in 2020 with more trail being constructed in 2021.
-For detailed information about the project check out the official Dragon Trail website.
-For current trail conditions please check the Dragon Trail’s Official Facebook Page.
+Michigan’s Dragon at Hardy Dam is a linear Newaygo County Park jointly managed by the Newaygo and Mecosta County Park Commissions and the West Michigan Mountian Biking Alliance.
+The first 29+ miles are opened to the public with more trail being constructed in 2023.
+For detailed information about the project, check out the official Dragon Trail website.
+For current trail conditions, please check the Dragon Trail’s Official Facebook Page.
 For detailed information on what sections are open and where to access them check the Trail Conditions tab on the Dragon web.